polkadot-developers/substrate-docs/content/md/en/docs/main-docs/design/smart-contract-pallets.md

-Section: Design
+---
-Sub-section: Smart contract pallets
+title: Smart contract pallets
-Type: conceptual
+description:
+keywords:
+---

 Substrate provides two smart contract virtual machines which can be added to your runtime: the [Contracts pallet](#contracts-pallet) and the [EVM pallet](#evm-pallet).
 Each come with additional tools to ease development depending on your use cases.